bob1de/hass-apps/docs/getting-started.rst

 container, but there already is work in progress to make the installation more seamless in the future.

-The only actions needed in order to install under hass.io are:
+The actions needed in order to install under hass.io are:

 1. Install the appdaemon add-on.
 2. Copy the ``hass_apps`` folder into the ``apps`` directory of your AppDaemon container.
 This is also the only thing you need to do when upgrading to a newer version of hass-apps.
+3. Download the observable Python package (version 0.3.2 at least) from PyPi, e.g. as a ``.tar.gz`` file and extract it.
+Inside, you'll find a directory named ``observable-<version>``.
+Enter that and copy the contained ``observable`` directory into your AppDaemon's ``apps`` directory, just alongside ``hass_apps``.
-3. Continue with the configuration as normal.
+4. Continue with the configuration as normal.

 Configuration